tianyu-han-mkt/tianyu-han-mkt.github.io/_pages/about.md

 Welcome!

-I am an Assistant Professor of Marketing at [HKUST Business School](https://mark.hkust.edu.hk/).
+I am an Assistant Professor of [Marketing](https://mark.hkust.edu.hk/) at The Hong Kong University of Science and Technology.
 I obtained my PhD from UC Berkeley.
 My research studies behavioral economics and marketing using a combination of field experiments and surveys, causal inference for observational studies, structural modeling, and machine learning.

 Email: <img src="/images/email.png" alt="Email" width="160"/>
 <!-- ![email](/images/email.png) -->